 Janet is a Principal at Fawkes + Holly, a Vancouver-based consulting company that specializes in building and executing effective, well-rounded fundraising programs for small charities with big goals.
 Equipped with a certificate in Fundraising Management from BCIT, Janet’s asset is her diversity.
 With substantial skills in programs like InDesign, SquareSpace, MailChimp and more, Janet understands the tools that small non-profits need to succeed.
 Janet and her husband, Luke, are raising two boys in East Vancouver.

-Morgan Kalk is a proud member of Lac La Ronge Indian Band located in Treaty 6 territory, the traditional lands of the Cree, Metis, Saulteaux, Dene, Nakota, Lakota, and Dakota peoples.
-She was raised by her grandmother in the northern community of Buffalo Narrows and later relocated to what is now known as Saskatoon, SK.
+Morgan (Kalk) Wilson is a proud member of Lac La Ronge Indian Band located in Treaty 6 territory, the traditional lands of the Cree, Métis, Saulteaux, Dene, Nakota, Lakota, and Dakota peoples and homelands of the Métis.
+She was raised by her grandmother in the northern community of Buffalo Narrows and later relocated to what is now known as Saskatoon, SK, where she currently resides.

-Amanda learned to design for community impact from the world’s best creative practices—designers of cultural brands, buildings, and experiences.
+Amanda is a storyteller with 20 years’ experience growing charities and brands that connect people, including A Better Life Foundation, University of British Columbia, and Kids Market Granville Island.
+She learned to design for community impact from the world’s best creative practices—designers of cultural brands, buildings, and experiences.
 She’s one part analytical, one part creative and 100% energy.
 With 16 years leading brand strategy and content marketing—both in-house and agency side—Amanda knows how to create effective campaigns with small teams.
 She grows brands that connect people through her impact marketing consultancy, Dawn Creative.

 As a strategist and copywriter, Amanda’s role is to advocate for your audience.
 She helps you find the message, team, and tactics to achieve your vision.
-She’s worked with brands like the University of British Columbia, Kids Market Granville Island, and A Better Life Foundation.
 With a degree in gender studies and journalism, Amanda brings an equitable lens to communications and activations.
 In her free time, she loves to stroll or bike around Vancouver with her rescue pup, Jenny.

 Jen Love is a storyteller.
 And not in a poetic sense.
 In an awkward-and-authentic, cryball-in-throat, let's-get-to-the-heart-and-the-emotions sense… Jen has been a fundraising writer for over 25 years, crafting compelling stories that build deeper and more meaningful connections with donors.